aflaxman/dp_2020_census/plugged_text.md

-This relationship between privacy loss budget and empirical privacy loss was similar for stratified counts (SC) at the enumeration district and county level.
-The empirical privacy loss for SC was roughly twice the empirical privacy loss for TC and the county and enumeration district level.
+This relationship between privacy loss budget and empirical privacy loss was similar for stratified counts (SC) at the enumeration district and county level, but for privacy loss budgets of 1.0 and less, the empirical privacy at the enumeration district level was loss for SC was not as responsive to $\epsilon$.
 For $\epsilon = 0.25$, the empirical privacy loss for SC at the enumeration district level was 0.288, at the county level was 0.129, and